yufansong/yufansong/README.md

-## Hi there, I'm Yufan Song 👋 I'm looking for a Software Developer New Grad Job!
+## Hi there, I'm Yufan Song 👋

-* ❄️ Do SDE internship in Snowflake in 2022 summer.
+* A Cloud Database Engineer at RisingWave Labs.
-* 📚 Study at Master of Computational Data Science, Carnegie Mellon University
+* 🎓 Graduate at Master of Computational Data Science, Carnegie Mellon University.
+* ❄️ Do SDE(Database engineering) internship in Snowflake in 2022 summer.
 * 🏫 Got my bachelor degree from Computer Science Department, TongJi University.
 * 🔬 Did research as visiting student at Brandis University advised by Prof. Hongfu Liu for half a year.
 * 🎶 Worked at Bytedance as FTE Backend Engineer at Bytedance AiLab CV for 1 year.